DavidUnderdown/DiscoveryAPI/README.md

 # DiscoveryAPI
-Python script for accessing The National Archives' Discovery API for obtaining catalogue data programmatically
+Python script(s) for accessing The National Archives' Discovery API for obtaining and processing catalogue data programmatically.
+Use the Sandbox, http://discovery.nationalarchives.gov.uk/API/sandbox/index, for initial exploration of API functionality, and example API calls with parameters, the script(s) here then each demonstrate the use of one end point (the script name should make it clear which).